Christopher Coker

 Christopher Coker (28 March 1953 – 5 September 2023) was a British political scientist and political philosopher who wrote extensively on war.
 He was Professor of International Relations at the London School of Economics (LSE) for almost 40 years, from 1982 until 2019.
 Despite being retired from his professorship, Coker was Director of LSE IDEAS, LSE's foreign policy think tank and continued to be a regular participant or consultant in UK and NATO military education and strategic planning circles.
 He was also the Director of the Rațiu Forum in Romania.
 He was a NATO Fellow in 1981.
 He was a member of Council of the Royal United Services Institute (RUSI).

 Coker died on 5 September 2023, at the age of 70.
-Studying in Oxford and Cambridge, his supervisor was Michael Howard.
+Studying in Oxford and Cambridge, his supervisor was Sir Michael Howard.
 Other influences on him were Hedley Bull and Philip Windsor.
 Obituaries highlighted Christopher Coker's commitment to mentoring students.